wanforge/quotes/README.md

 - 🥉 Three things cannot be long hidden: the sun, the moon, and the truth.
 - 🎨 To make no mistakes is not in the power of man; but from their errors and mistakes the wise and good learn wisdom for the future.

+## U

+- 💧 Until you value yourself, you won't value your time.
+Until you value your time, you won't do anything with it.

 ## V

 - 🔭 Victory belongs to the most persevering.